 This option allows you to enable/disable social icons.
 You can also place social icons wherever you want to display them using this option.

-You can set the structure data on your post with this option.
+You can set the structured data on your post with this option.

 You can enable notifications on all of your AMP pages for cookie purpose, or anything else.